NikBomb/hack_emu/README.md

-## SystemVerilog and C++ Nand2Tetris Hack platfor Simulator using Verilator.
+## SystemVerilog and C++ Nand2Tetris Hack platform Simulator using Verilator.

 This repo contains the SystemVerilog files describing the HACK Platform